bihealth/sodar-core-legacy/docs/source/app_projectroles_integration.rst

     Currently, SODAR Core only supports Django 1.11.x, while the latest versions of cookiecutter-django set up Django 2.0.x by default.
 It is strongly recommended to use Django 1.11 LTS for time being.
-Compatibility with 2.0 and upwards is not guaranteed! **Integration into the last official `1.11 release <https://github.com/pydanny/cookiecutter-django/releases/tag/1.11.10>`_
+Compatibility with 2.0 and upwards is not guaranteed!
+Integration into the last official `1.11 release <https://github.com/pydanny/cookiecutter-django/releases/tag/1.11.10>`_
-    of cookiecutter-django has been tested and verified to be working.**
-    However, from this install it is recommended to upgrade the Django version to the latest 1.11 release (1.11.15 at the time of writing).
+    of cookiecutter-django has been tested and verified to be working.
+However, from this install it is recommended to upgrade the Django version to the latest 1.11 release (1.11.16 at the time of writing).

 Make sure to set up a virtual Python environment for development with required dependencies.